XHolzendorf/Networking-Lab-Project-Pt-2/README.md

 2 more PCs

+Talking Points:

+“Real networks don’t run on one router and one switch.”

+“We’re now simulating multiple departments or branch offices.”

+“Redundancy and scalability are what separate small networks from enterprise networks.”

- Step 2: Configure OSPF (Dynamic Routing)
+🌍 Step 2: Configure OSPF (Dynamic Routing)

 Instead of static routes, we use OSPF.